lisswart/phase-3-ruby-oo-inheritance-modules/README.md

 ## Code Along III: Nested Modules

-In the first code along, we built a module called `Dance`, which contained methods that we intended to be used as instances methods in the `Dancer` class.
+In the first code along, we built a module called `Dance`, which contained methods that we intended to be used as instance methods in the `Dancer` class.

 In the second code along, we built the module `MetaDancing`, whose methods were intended to be used as class methods in the `Kid` and `Dancer` classes.